Sacramento Regional Transit District: Causeway Connection

 SacRT provides a connection between UC Davis in Davis and the UC Davis Medical Center in Sacramento using battery electric buses provided by Electrify America.
 The buses also provide Free Wi-Fi and USB charging for riders.

-Light Rail
+Light rail

-The Sacramento Rapid Transit Light Rail system is a 42.9 miles system, consisting of three rail lines, 53 stations, and 97 vehicles.
+The SacRT light rail system is a 42.9 miles system, consisting of three rail lines, 53 stations, and 97 vehicles.
 Service operates daily from 4:30 am to midnight on weekdays (10:30 pm on weekends).

 Paratransit (SacRT GO)

 To meet the requirements of the 1990 Americans with Disabilities Act, the RT established a Paratransit service in 1993, which is a door-to-door service for the disabled.

 Shuttle Service (SacRT SmaRT Ride)

-SacRT provides a shuttle service through a smartphone app that allows people to either be picked up and dropped off at a specified address (curb-to-curb) or at a virtual bus stop (corner-to-corner), depending on the region serviced.
-The shuttle can also be requested online and over the phone; this service is available throughout most of Sacramento County.
+SacRT provided a shuttle service through a smartphone app that allowed people to either be picked up or dropped off at a specified address (curb-to-curb) or at a virtual bus stop (corner-to-corner), depending on the region serviced.
+The shuttle could also be requested online or over the phone; this service was available throughout most of Sacramento County.

+SacRT announced in November 2024 that the SmaRT Ride service would be replaced by SacRT Flex, and would end on 31 December, 2024.